 This course is designed to acquaint the student with the machine shop.
 Students will learn to operate machines that do not machine to close tolerances.
 These machines are easier to operate and provide a good starting point for the beginner.
-These machines should not be considered to be less important in the machine shop.
-These drill presses, pedestal grinders, bench tools, and saws are extremely important tools.
-The associated work holding, cutting tools, processes, and measuring instruments are also taught.

-Prerequisite: Successful completion of the Metrology, and Shop Computing courses.
+Drill presses, pedestal grinders, bench tools, and saws are extremely important tools.
+The associate's work holding, cutting tools, processes, and measuring instruments are also taught.
+Prerequisite: 444-301 Metrology and 444-300 Shop Computing